reefer42/xkaliber-agent/README.md

 Netrunner Mode: Perform live web searches to inject real-time data into the neural stream.

-🤖 2.
-Hardware & Robotics Control
-Xkaliber v28 moves beyond software, allowing the AI to interact with the physical world:

 GPIO Control: Direct read/write access to physical pins for LEDs, relays, and triggers.

 Sensor Fusion: The agent can poll ultrasonic, IR, and touch sensors to make environment-aware decisions.